catisf/vba-challenge/README.txt

 UoB Bootcamp - VBA challenge

-This repository is the Challenge #2 of the UoB Data Analytics bootcamp.
+This repository has the results of Challenge #2 of the UoB Data Analytics bootcamp.

 It contains:
 - screenshots of the results for each year in the spreadsheet given